Seagulls leaving a mess on your pier?

 How it works: Thin, stainless steel rods wave menacingly in the breeze.
 Any breeze causes the rods to move and interferes with the seagull’s flight as they attempt to land.
 Benefits: It is a humane product with plastic tips to prevent injury to humans.

-Where is Pier & Waterfront Solutions?
+Where can I find Pier & Waterfront Solutions?